-- Discuss your concerns with a professional you trust such as a health visitor, teacher or GP
+- Discuss your concerns with a trusted professional, such as a teacher, police officer, or health visitor

-- Contact the NSPCC on 0808 800 5000 (free service, lines open 24 hours a day).
+- Contact the NSPCC on 0808 800 5000 (this is a free service and lines are open 24 hours a day).
 They will listen to your concerns, offer advice and support and can take action on your behalf if a child is in danger.
-You can also report concerns anonymously.
-For further information or to report your concerns online visit: www.nspcc.org.uk/what-you-can-do/report-abuse/

-If you have a concern about a member of staff working with children (in either a paid or voluntary capacity) please contact the Local Area Designated Officer (LADO) on 0121 569 4770.
+If you have a concern about a member of staff working with children (in either a paid or voluntary capacity) please contact the Local Area Designated Officer (LADO) at email@example.com

-If a child is at imminent significant risk of harm/immediate danger you should consider calling 999 in the first instance (for Police or Ambulance) and contacting Children’s Social Care by telephoning Sandwell’s Contact Centre on 0121 569 3100 (out of office hours is the same number).
-You will be expected to complete a MARF without delay.
+If a child is at immediate risk of significant harm please call 999 in the first instance for police and/or ambulance services and then contact Sandwell Children’s Trust on 0121 569 3100.
+You will then need to complete a MARF without delay.

-If your concerns or suspicions are about a colleague or professional/carer (including volunteers), you must report them.
+If your concerns or suspicions are about a colleague or another professional or carer, including volunteers, you must report them.
 Please see the Management of Allegations page.